google/capirca/README.md

 directive.
 An example include:

 ```
-#include 'policies/includes/untrusted-networks-blocking.inc'
+#include 'includes/untrusted-networks-blocking.inc'
 ```
+NOTE: Includes are only read from the subdirectories of your base_directory, all other directories will error out.

-The `.inc` file extension and the `includes` folder is not required but it is recommended to be used as a best practice and for easier readability.
+The `.inc` file extension and the `includes/` folder is not required but it is recommended to be used as a best practice and for easier readability.

 ### Example